Updated: March 31, 2026

 Montebello: A Journey Through Time

-The Montebello Heritage Trailinvites you on a journey back in time, where the history of this iconic village remains alive.
+The Montebello Heritage Trailinvites you on a true journey through time, where the history of this iconic village remains alive.
 Through 25 houses and buildings of remarkable historical significance, you’ll discover the traces left by those who shaped the village of Montebello.
 Information stands are located in front of each site, offering an insightful look into its past.

-Various themes will guide you along the way, highlighting the key events, influential figures, and areas of interest that have helped make Montebello a proud and vibrant community.
+Various themes will guide you along the tour, highlighting the key events, influential figures, and areas of interest that have helped make Montebello a proud and vibrant community.

 Immerse yourself in this captivating story, where every building and every place tells a part of Montebello's rich heritage.

-Treat yourself to a stroll through a beautiful pine forest along the Lièvre River, on a trail suitable for beginners.
+Treat yourself to a stroll through a beautiful pine forest along the Lièvre River on a trail suitable for beginners.
 With routes ranging from 1 to 4 km, this nature getaway invites you to explore and reflect.
 Along the way, let yourself be surprised by eight works of art created in 2019 by professional artists, inspired by the theme “The Energy of the Lièvre.”
-An experience combining the outdoors and culture, ideal for a rejuvenating and inspiring walk!
+An experience that combines the outdoors and culture—perfect for a rejuvenating and inspiring walk!

 Extend your walk

-After exploring our scenic routes and interpretive trails, treat yourself to the delights of our local restaurants.
+After exploring our interpretive trails and paths, treat yourself to the delights of our local restaurants.
 Whether you’re a fan of traditional cuisine or curious about new flavors, our restaurant guide will lead you to must-visit spots in Petite Nation.

-For the full experience, choosethe perfectaccommodation to suit your preferences.
-Whether you’re looking for comfort, charm, or simplicity, our selection of accommodations promises you a memorable stay in Petite Nation.
+For a complete experience, choosethe perfectlodging to suit your preferences.
+Whether you’re looking for comfort, charm, or simplicity, our selection of lodging options promises you a memorable stay in Petite Nation.

-Finally, immerse yourself in the region’s fascinating history with our“Through the Ages” historical series, a captivating collection of episodes highlighting the 350th anniversary of the Seigneurie de la Petite Nation.
+Finally, immerse yourself in the region’s fascinating history with our“Au fil de l’histoire” historical segments, a captivating series highlighting the 350th anniversary of the Seigneurie de la Petite Nation.

-In Petite Nation, every discovery is an invitation to savor the moment!
+In Petite Nation, every discovery is an invitation to keep the fun going!

 Text written by Martine Caron, tourism development officer at the Papineau RCM.